 Amendment 77 (1986) - Art.
-4 Section 31 COMMISSION ON JUDICIAL CONDUCT REMOVAL, CENSURE, SUSPENSION, OR RETIREMENT OF JUDGES OR JUSTICES PROCEEDINGS- There shall be a commission on judicial conduct consisting of a judge selected by and from the court of appeals judges, a judge selected by and from the shatt be a commission on functial conduct consisting of a funge selected by and from the court of appeals judges, a judge selected by and from the superior court judges, a judge selected by and from the district court judges, two persons admitted to the practice of law in this state selected by the state bar association, and four persons who are not attorneys appointed by the governor and confirmed by the senate.
+4 Section 31 COMMISSION ON JUDICIAL CONDUCT REMOVAL, CENSURE, SUSPENSION, OR RETIREMENT OF JUDGES OR JUSTICES PROCEEDINGS- There shall be a commission on judicial conduct consisting of a judge selected by and from the court of appeals judges, a judge selected by and from the superior court judges, a judge selected by and from the district court judges, two persons admitted to the practice of law in this state selected by the state bar association, and four persons who are not attorneys appointed by the governor and confirmed by the senate.